lethalmonk6/E-clipless-Link-Shaft/README.md

 # E-clipless Link Shaft
 Design for an E-clipless Shaft for use with the Phreakmods Link / Link EX Groove on Sanwa JLF and Sanjuks V3 levers.

-V3-R Version works with Sanjuks V3-R Lever.
+V3-R version is untested but is designed to work with Sanjuks V3-R lever.

 Fits an M4x10mm Screw.